typelevel/frameless/docs/src/main/tut/Job.md

 # Job\[A\]

-On a `TypedDataset` all operations are lazy.
-An operation will either return a new transformed `TypedDataset` or it will return a `Job[A]`, where A is the result of running a non-lazy computation in Spark. `Job` serves several functions:
+All operations on `TypedDataset` are lazy.
+An operation either returns a new transformed `TypedDataset` or a `Job[A]`, where `A` is the result of running a non-lazy computation in Spark. `Job` serves several functions:

-- Makes all operations on a `TypedDataset` lazy, which gives less surprises compared to having few operations being lazy and other being strict
+- Makes all operations on a `TypedDataset` lazy, which makes them more predictable compared to having few operations being lazy and other being strict:
-- Allows the programmer to be more explicit when an expensive blocking operation needs to happen
+- Allows the programmer to make expensive blocking operations explicit
 - Allows for Spark jobs to be lazily sequenced using monadic composition via for-comprehension
 - Provides an obvious place where you can annotate/name your Spark jobs to make it easier to track different parts of your application in the Spark UI